kderme/gsoc/blog/rqlite-test.md

 - The leader answers if his lease time has not expired.
 This depends on synchronized clocks.
 - a stronger version where reads also must pass through a quorum of nodes, as a no-op operation.

 Consul calls them stale/default/consistent.
 RQLite calls them none/weak/strong (weak is the default).
-Etcd, which actually depends on a  different implementations of raft, seems to be willig to sacrifice linearizability for sequential consistency (q-s-m does not test for sequential consistency).
+Etcd, which actually depends on a  different implement      ations of raft, seems to be willig to sacrifice linearizability for sequential consistency (q-s-m does not test for sequential consistency).
 It still provides an option, not suggested to be used, https://github.com/etcd-io/etcd/pull/866, which ensures linearizability by passing read operations from a quorum.

 Timeout mechanism are used to ensure linearizability in the default modes for RQLite and Consul.
-First The leader lease time has to be bigger than
+The leader lease time has to be smaller than the heartbat timeout of followers.
+The raft implementations checks upon startup that within the same node, the leader lease timeout is smaller than the leader lease timoeut, so it ensures this property within one node.
+RQLite keeps the leader lease time fixed (500ms) and does not provide any option to change it.
+This ensures the wanted property across different nodes.
+Consul had tried to fix timeout related problems in the past, by reducing the leader lease time https://github.com/hashicorp/raft/commit/73bd785f4505fb27b97b253f37d40e4922d34227.
+This wanted property ensures that a lease timeout expires before an elections starts on other nodes, even if the leader is partitioned and no concurrent leaders can occur.
+However this is easy to overcome.
+GC pauses or (as we did on our tests) pausing and unausing the leader with SIGSTOP/SIGSTOP signals can create 2 concurrent leaders, since a paused node cannot hear of a expired timeout.
+In order to overcome even this case, the leader upon each get request compares the current time with the last time he heard from each follower.
+If enough leases have expired, it responds with a Serivce Unavailable.
+The logic above is implemented in the checkLeaderLease function of raft https://github.com/hashicorp/raft/blob/635796e5097fbfdb80f6f2d92abe66739a957380/raft.go#L853.
+The function time.now.Sub finds the difference of times based on a monotonic clock.
+Monotonic clocks are better at checking the difference of two events than normal clocks and we found it very hard to mock them.